AEModernMCPort/Applied-Energistics-3-ReOver/README.md

 # Applied Energistics 3

-This repository is a WIP on Applied Energistics 3 - ReOver.
+This repository is a WIP on Applied Energistics 3 - ReOver -Static Fire.
+This is a testing repo.
+This should newer merged to master.

 ## All contributions are welcome